felf/taglines/README.md

 languages, identified by the langauge ISO code (en, de, fr, ja, etc).

-When entering many taglines in a row, the user may often need to change the current author and active tags from one tagline to the next.
+When entering many taglines in a row, the user may often need to change the current author and active keywords from one tagline to the next.
 Therefore, those two menus are avaible as a submenu right in the Tagline menu, removing the need to go back over the main menu.

 Each and every menu accepts the following common inputs:
 * `q` or `^d`: exit menu to parent (or quit if in topmost menu)